Mysterious love

-mysterious love is the 17th single of the Japanese pop singer Miho Komatsu released under Giza studio label.
+mysterious love is the 17th single by the Japanese pop singer Miho Komatsu released under Giza studio label.
 It was released 27 November 2002.
 The single reached #16 rank first week and sold 9,055 copies.
 It is charted for 3 weeks and sold totally 11,469 copies.
 This is last time when single sold more than ten thousand copies and reach top 20 ranks in Oricon.